 Thank you for your interest in developing study abroad opportunities for our students.
 Please contact Cindy Schaarschmidt, Director, Student Fellowships & Study Abroad, to discuss your ideas.
-Proposals for summer 2022 and academic year 2022-2023 programs will be due August 31st, 2021, and proposals for early fall 2022 programs will be due October 15th, 2021.
+Proposals for summer 2022 and academic year 2022-2023 programs are due October 1, 2021.

 Study Abroad Info Sessions for Faculty

 If you are interested in proposing a study abroad program, please come to one of our faculty information sessions to learn more about our priorities for study abroad, the proposal process, and how to create a budget for your program.
 Winter quarter dates: TBA

 As the UW Tacoma Office of Global Affairs, we prioritize global learning programs that:

 Acknowledge the long-lasting legacy of colonialism and racism as well as current geopolitical contexts.

 Are relevant to and honor the lived experiences, knowledge traditions, and assets of UW Tacoma students and of marginalized and indiginous communities in the US and abroad.